thuannguyen25032k/MemAdapt/README.md

 both the planner and the critic.

 **Stage 2 — GRPO Refinement** sharpens robustness under distribution shift.
-Rollouts are scored against execution outcomes, penalising stale-memory misuse, hallucinated object states, infeasible action sequences, and unnecessary replanning.
+Rollouts are scored with a composite reward covering task success/progress, structural format validity, and per-section content quality (foresight, feasibility, fallback), with penalties for excessive replanning, invalid actions, and repetition.
 This stage does not train a planner — it trains the adapter to produce reasoning contexts that make the frozen planner and critic more reliable under changing environments.